Transformers: Generation 1: Development

 Prior to the Hasbro deal, Takara briefly sold Diaclone toys in specialty toy shops in the U.S. under the "Diakron" moniker, while in some parts of Europe, Diaclone enjoyed a small following with a comic book series for that market.

 Hasbro had a business relationship with Marvel Comics, which had successfully produced the Hasbro tie-in comic book G.I.
 Joe: A Real American Hero, based on the Hasbro action figure G.I.
 Joe.
 Marvel was approached once again to provide a backstory for the new toy line.
-Marvel editor-in-chief Jim Shooter created an overall story, and editor Bob Budiansky created names and profiles for the characters.
+Marvel editor-in-chief Jim Shooter created an overall story, and editor Bob Budiansky created names, short descriptions and profiles for the characters.

+The designs for the original 28 figures were made by renowned anime character and mecha designers Shōji Kawamori and Kazutaka Miyatake.

 When the toy line was released, it was supported by the Marvel Comics series, an animated television series, and a gamut of other merchandising tie-ins.
 The 1986 feature film The Transformers: The Movie generated $5,706,456 at the United States box office.

 Premise

+The premise behind the Transformers toy line is that an individual toy's parts can be shifted about to change it from a vehicle, a device, or an animal, to a robot action figure and back again.
+The franchise's taglines, "More Than Meets the Eye" and "Robots in Disguise", reflect this ability.

 The Transformers plot has two factions of sentient alien robots: the heroic Autobots and the villainous Decepticons.
+(These factions are known as "Cybertrons" and "Destrons" in Japan, respectively, although the English terms are better known world-wide.)

 Both sides are from a race called Transformers – robots that can change into vehicles, mechanical devices and even animal forms.
 They have waged civil war for eons on their home planet of Cybertron, a war that had started several million years B.C., before humans even existed on Earth.
 Their planet of Cybertron had become decimated and both factions have been reduced to scavenging for needed supplies, primarily energy.
 The Autobots leave their planet on a space ship, and the Decepticons follow them in their own vessel.
 When the Decepticons board the Autobot ship, a battle breaks out, and with nobody controlling the ship, it crashes onto prehistoric Earth and knocks the Transformers unconscious.
 Millions of years later, in 1984, the dormant volcano the Autobot ship had crashed on becomes active.
 The eruption re-sets the ship's computer, which deploys a probe to study the planet.
 The computer learns that the planet is inhabited, and in order to survive first contact the computer both repairs the disabled Transformers and re-configures them with physical forms based on vehicles and machines of human origin.
 The Transformers are now able to hide by changing into vehicles or devices in case humans turn out to be hostile.